 Mainly I'm avoiding eating between meals, especially after supper.
 Also avoiding carbohydrates, but not fanatic about it.
 I had been hoping to drop about 50 lb over 50 weeks celebrating defeating my best recorded weight of 192 in 2004.
 I wanted to stabilize down there somewhere.
 But then I plateaued around 212.

 Vertical axis from 193 lb to 245 lb.
-Horizontal axis goes from late 1992 to Oct 18, 2016.
-It's been plateaued about a year.
+Horizontal axis goes from late 1992 to Oct 3, 2017.
+It's been plateaued about two years.
 I haven't come up with the resolve to break out of that.